rdela/eleventeen/README.md

 Please star [eleventeen on GitHub](https://github.com/rdela/eleventeen).

- eleventeen is a work in progress variation of [eleventy-base-blog v8](https://github.com/11ty/eleventy-base-blog) with [MOTHEREFFIN Rainbow mode](https://github.com/rdela/eleventeen/pull/1) powered by [Chromagen](https://github.com/famebot/chromagen) 🌈💥
+ eleventeen is a work in progress variation of [Eleventy Base Blog](https://github.com/11ty/eleventy-base-blog) with [MOTHEREFFIN Rainbow mode](https://github.com/rdela/eleventeen/pull/1) powered by [Chromagen](https://github.com/famebot/chromagen) 🌈💥

-eleventy-base-blog describes itself as:
+Eleventy Base Blog describes itself as:

 > A starter repository showing how to build a blog with the [Eleventy](https://www.11ty.dev/) site generator (using the [v2.0 release](https://www.11ty.dev/blog/eleventy-v2/)).